Skip to main content

 Limitations

-1. The orbits are propagated following xephem (via the pyephem package), and this does not account for perturbations of the orbits.
+• The orbits are propagated following xephem (via the pyephem package), and this does not account for perturbations of the orbits.
 Thus, the accuracy of the position is dependent on the time difference between the epoch of the orbit elements and the epoch at which the search is being performed.
 Epoch differences between orbital elements calculation and observation of a few months or less will provide typical positional accuracies of less than a few arcsecond for the vast majority of minor bodies.
-Note, however, that a small number of bodies (those undergoing strong perturbations and close to Earth) may be quite inaccurate (arcminutes).
-A fuller analysis is given in notebooks/positional_accuracy.ipynb, with the following histogram showing the results.
+If the Minor Planet Center orbit epoch becomes many months out of date, then large separations are to be expected.
+Note, additinoally, that a small number of bodies (those undergoing strong perturbations and close to Earth) may be quite inaccurate (arcminutes) even at modest time differences between the search and orbit elements epochs.
+A fuller analysis is given in notebooks/position_accuracy.ipynb, with the following histogram showing the results. histogram showing positional accuracy of pympc vs minor planet center

-1. The xephem package can only provide geocentric astrometric positions. pympc will calculate the topocentric correction as a post-processing to the initial position.
+• The xephem package, used to calculate positions, can only provide geocentric astrometric positions. pympc will calculate the topocentric correction as a post-processing to the initial position.
 The simple topometric correction applied is more than sufficient for the overwhelming majority of minor bodies, but for some near earth objects the correction can be large and the relatively simple treatment by pympc may not be sufficient.
 Additionally, in order to find matches in geocentric positions prior to applying the topocentric correction, a buffer is added to the search radius - this should capture the vast majority of cases where the geocentric position is outside the seach radius but the topocentric position is within it - unless the object is within ~1/3 AU of Earth.
 To work around this you can artifically inflate your search radius and filter yourself afterwards.

-2. The filtering of matches based on magnitude via max_mag argument to minor_planet_check() is limited by the accuracy of the magnitude information in the database so some buffer should be applied to the desired magnitude cutoff to allow for this.
+• The filtering of matches based on magnitude via max_mag argument to minor_planet_check() is limited by the accuracy of the magnitude information in the database so some buffer should be applied to the desired magnitude cutoff to allow for this.

 Acknowledgements